The Happy Herbivore lifestyle

 What is the biggest thing you want people to take away from the book?

 Of course, I had to ask this question.
-I wanted to know exactly what the heart and soul of this book was about, dwindle it all down to one statement.
+I wanted to know exactly what the heart and soul of this book were about, dwindle it all down to one statement.

 Lindsay said this book all comes down to one simple fact, “That eating healthy is easy, delicious and very doable on a daily basis and that you can work on fitness 5 minutes a day in your own home without expensive equipment or having to go to the gym.”
 I find this to be very true as well, you all know that I push at-home workouts very hard and she hits this point, spot-on.